w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 This applies directly as written and as described in the WCAG 2.2 glossary.

-Please see the note in the [guidance for Success Criterion 2.1.1](#guidance-when-applying-success-criterion-2-1-1-to-non-web-documents-and-software) that uses this definition and which reads: “This does not imply that software must directly support a keyboard or ‘keyboard interface’.
-Nor does it imply that software must provide a soft keyboard.
+Please see the note in the [guidance for Success Criterion 2.1.1](#guidance-when-applying-success-criterion-2-1-1-to-non-web-documents-and-software) that uses this definition and which reads: “This does not imply that software always needs to directly support a keyboard or ‘keyboard interface’.
+Nor does it imply that software always needs to provide a soft keyboard.
 Underlying platform software may provide device independent input services to applications that enable operation via a keyboard.
 Software that supports operation via such platform device independent services would be operable by a keyboard and would comply.”

 #### dfn-keyboard-shortcut